johannesjo/generator-modular-angular/README.md

 ### variables available in templates
-The templates are compiled via [underscore templates](http://underscorejs.org/#template)  there are some additional variables available which might be useful to you:
+The templates are compiled via [underscore templates](http://underscorejs.org/#template).
+There are some additional variables available which might be useful to you:

 *  `<%= cameledName %>`: cameled name, e.g.: `yo moda:s test-name` would return `testName`
 *  `<%= classedName %>`: classed name, e.g.: `yo moda:s test-name` would return `TestName`